mono/sdb/README.md

 Additionally, `MODE` can be set to `Debug` (default) or `Release` to indicate the kind of build desired.

-Finally, `MONO_PREFIX` can be set to tell the test runner which Mono executable should be used.
-See the description of `RuntimePrefix` further down for more information.
+Finally, `MONO_PREFIX` and `MONO_BINARY` can be set to tell the test runner which Mono executable should be used.
+See the description of `RuntimePrefix` and `RuntimeExecutable` further down for more information.

 ## Usage